merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

 ## Setup

-There are hundreds of pathway maps, listed and categorized [here](https://www.genome.jp/kegg/pathway.html). %(anvi-setup-kegg-data)s downloads the maps that have corresponding [files](https://www.kegg.jp/kegg/xml/) that allow elements of the map to be modified.
-Make sure to run that program with the `--kegg-snapshot` option to use the newest snapshot of %(kegg-data)s, [`v2024-08-30`](https://figshare.com/articles/dataset/KEGG_build_2024-08-30/26880559?file=48903154), which includes pathway map files.
+There are hundreds of pathway maps, listed and categorized [here](https://www.genome.jp/kegg/pathway.html). %(anvi-setup-kegg-data)s downloads, among other files, the maps that have corresponding [XML files](https://www.kegg.jp/kegg/xml/) that allow elements of the map to be modified.
+The following command sets up the database in a default anvi'o directory.

 {{ codestart }}
-anvi-setup-kegg-data --kegg-snapshot v2024-08-30
+anvi-setup-kegg-data
 {{ codestop }}

 Additional Python packages may be needed if you installed anvi'o `v8.0-dev` before this program's package requirements were included.
 These can be installed with the following command.